hxAri/Sheyu/README.md

 If you'd like to contribute to Sheyu, please see the [Contribution](https://github.com/hxAri/Sheyu/blob/main/.github/CONTRIBUTION.md) rules to participate.

+## Security

+For more information on our security policy, please see our [SECURITY.md](https://github.com/hxAri/Sheyu/blob/main/.github/SECURITY.md) file.

 ## Donations

 If you find Sheyu helpful and would like to support its development, you can make a donation using [PayPal](https://paypal.me/hxAri).
 All donations are greatly appreciated and will help to keep the project going.